kerishma/Note-Taker/README.md

 ## Description

-Create an application that can be used to write, save, and delete notes.
+Application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 * The application frontend has already been created, it's your job to build the backend and connect the two.